 Riku of Two Reflections | Illustrated by Izzy

-Draft boosters are designed for use in the Sealed and Draft formats while collector boosters are designed for those of you who prioritize the collection of cards in foil or alternate treatments.
+Draft boosters are designed for use in Sealed and Draft formats while collector boosters are designed for those of you who prioritize collecting cards with foil or alternate treatments.
 Draft boosters are just what some of us might consider “normal” booster packs.

 Since draft boosters are designed for Limited play experiences like Sealed and Draft, these packs have the least variability in the pack.
 Each pack has 15 cards plus one ad/token card with the following distribution: